Showing posts with label Other. Show all posts

 Simple, yet brilliant!

-Keep an eye on the health meter displayed top/left - this is split into three segments with the middle one enabling you to run fast.
+Keep an eye on the health meter displayed top/left - this is split into three segments, with the middle one enabling you to run fast.
 However, this speed is reduced if you become too hungry or overly bloated on burgers and fries.
-The trick is to keep your health a nice happy medium throughout for maximum agility.
+The trick is to keep your health in a happy medium throughout for maximum agility.

 Come on, let's pause this reading and take a look at another quality screenshot...

-Always frantic, always fun and so addictive.
+Always frantic, always fun, and always so addictive.
 This game is eternal!!

 Aesthetics